Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Examples

 \subsection{Rosenbrock function}

-The 32-d example comes from a popular variant of multidimensional Rosenbrock function \citep{rosenbrock1960automatic}, which is composed of 16 uncorrelated 2-d bananas.
-The model likelihood is $ \ln\mathcal{L}=-\sum_{i=1}^{n/2}\left[\,(g(x_{2i-1})^2-x_{2i})^2/Q+(x_{2i-1}-1)^2\,\right], Q=0.1$, with Gaussian prior $N(0,6)$ on all the parameters.
-We assume $g(x)=x$ and use an initial burnin phase with $N=10$ for 50 iterations, before upsampling to $N=1000$.
-The posterior for first two variables is shown in figure \ref{fig2}.
+The 32-d example comes from a popular variant of the multidimensional Rosenbrock function \citep{rosenbrock1960automatic}, which is composed of 16 uncorrelated 2-d bananas.
+The model log-likelihood is $ \ln L=-\sum_{i=1}^{n/2}\left[\,(g(x_{2i-1})^2-x_{2i})^2/Q+(x_{2i-1}-1)^2\,\right], Q=0.1, n=32$, with Gaussian prior $N(0,6^2)$ on all the parameters.
+We assume $g(x)=x$ and use an initial burn-in phase with $N=10$ for 50 iterations, before upsampling to $N=1000$.
+The posterior for the first two variables is shown in figure \ref{fig2}.
 We see that DLMC perfectly matches NUTS.
 The quality of the posterior versus wall clock time is shown in figure \ref{fig:funnel_bias2}, where we are idealizing a data assimilation process by assigning a high computational cost of 1 minute to the evaluation of $g(x)$.
-This allows us to compare sequential and parallel DLMC.
-S-DLMC achieves results that are competitive with NUTS HMC.
+This allows us to compare serial and parallel DLMC.
+S-DLMC achieves results that are competitive with NUTS.
 P-DLMC can improve the wall clock time by $N=1000$.